‘Dark Triangle’ UFO Loomed Menacingly In The Clouds Over House In Louisville, Kentucky — Mystery Craft Was Stalking Google Map Car, Blogger Claims [Photo]

 — Open Minds UFO News (@openmindstv) May 16, 2016

-“Cloaking,” according to UFO enthusiasts is a method that UFOs use to conceal their presence from human observers on the ground.
+“Cloaking,” according to UFO enthusiasts, is a method that UFOs use to conceal their presence from human observers on the ground.

 “It was probably cloaked, but the Google cameras digital eye caught it,” Waring commented.

-The UFO hunter then claimed that Google has a special program that it uses to blur faces, license plates and UFOs.
+The UFO hunter then claimed that Google has a special program that it uses to blur faces, license plates, and UFOs.

 “If you notice, the blur over the window and the blur over the UFO appear to be made by the same cover up tool,” he wrote.